pmukeshreddy/CodeSight/README.md

 # CodeSight

-**Agentic Review Engine for Software** -- an AI code review pipeline that generates verified, evidence-backed review comments on real-world pull requests.
+**CodeSight** -- an AI code review pipeline that generates verified, evidence-backed review comments on real-world pull requests.

-ARES doesn't just find issues -- it generates fixes, writes regression tests, runs them, and only posts comments that survive a multi-stage verification pipeline.
+CodeSight doesn't just find issues -- it generates fixes, writes regression tests, runs them, and only posts comments that survive a multi-stage verification pipeline.

 ---